Jack the Giant Slayer: Critical reception

 Jack the Giant Slayer received a mixed response from film critics.
 On the review aggregation website Rotten Tomatoes the film has a rating of 52%, based on 208 reviews, with an average rating of 5.70/10.
 The site's critical consensus reads, "It's enthusiastically acted and reasonably fun, but Jack the Giant Slayer is also overwhelmed by digital effects and a bland, impersonal story."
-On Metacritic, it has a weighted average score of 51 out of 100, based on 37 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 51 out of 100, based on 37 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Todd McCarthy of The Hollywood Reporter said, "Simply in terms of efficient storytelling, clear logistics and consistent viewer engagement, Jack is markedly superior to the recent Hobbit."
 Richard Roeper of the Chicago Sun-Times said, "Jack the Giant Slayer is a rousing, original and thoroughly entertaining adventure."

 Justin Chang of Variety said, "Jack the Giant Slayer feels, unsurprisingly, like an attempt to cash in on a trend, recycling storybook characters, situations and battle sequences to mechanical and wearyingly predictable effect."
 Manohla Dargis of The New York Times said, "This finally is just a digitally souped-up, one-dimensional take on 'Jack and the Beanstalk'."
 Kenneth Turan of the Los Angeles Times said, "Bryan Singer's take on the old fairy tale has all things money can buy — except a good script."

 Accolades

 Home media

-In April 2013, Warner Bros.
-Home Entertainment announced the release of Jack the Giant Slayer on Blu-ray 3D, Blu-ray Disc and DVD.
+In April 2013, Warner Home Video announced the release of Jack the Giant Slayer on Blu-ray 3D, Blu-ray Disc and DVD.
 The discs were released on June 18, 2013, in two editions; a three-disc 3D/Blu-ray/DVD combo pack, and a two-disc Blu-ray/DVD combo pack.
 Both sets include the "Become a Giant Slayer" featurette, deleted scenes, a gag reel and a digital copy of the film.